Whitfield, Derbyshire: Name

+The name element wit is from Old English wiht ("weight") which itself is derived from Latin vectis ("lever").
+The name element feld is from Old English feld ("field").

+History

 The Manor of Whitfield was conveyed in 1330 to John Foljambe.
 Though held with the manor of Glossop, the land in Whitfield was mostly not part of the Norfolk estate unlike most of the manor of Glossop.
 When it was enclosed by act of parliament in 1810 it was recorded as being 1577 acre.
 Included in Whitfield are the villages of Charlestown and Littlemoor.

 The Turnlee Paper factory was in Littlemoor.
 St James, Littlemoor, was consecrated in 1845 and is built in the Early English style, with tower and 114 ft spire.
 There is a Methodist Chapel at Whitfield; the Wesleyan Reformers and Independent Calvinists had chapels at Littlemoor.

-When Glossop expanded, and the Howardtown Mills constructed, Whitfield was subsumed into the new town.
+When Glossop expanded, and the Howardtown Mills were constructed, Whitfield was subsumed into the new town.
 Power looms were introduced into these mills in 1825.
-In 1835 Whitfield church was extended to take the increased congregation, and a Church of England Primary school was built in 1848; an infant school was added by Anne Kershaw Wood in 1913.
+In 1835 Whitfield church was extended to take the increased congregation, and a Church of England primary school was built in 1848; an infant school was added by Anne Kershaw Wood in 1913.